rbuskov/hallon/README.md

   "shippedToday": 20
 }
 ```
+The default behaviour is to include all properties that have primitive values in the HAL output.
 Note that "self" links are added automatically while other links must be configured by the developer.

 ## Fluent Configuration